Cavan Cathedral: History

 In 1152, the Diocese of Kilmore was formally established by Cardinal Giovanni Paparoni at the synod of Kells.
 In 1454, Pope Nicholas V gave permission for the ancient church at Kilmore (founded in the sixth century by Saint Felim) to be the cathedral church of Kilmore diocese.
 It was rebuilt and became known in Irish as An Chill Mhór (meaning Great Church) and anglicised as Kilmore, which gave its name to the diocese, a name which has remained ever since.
 During the Reformation, the Roman Catholic diocese lost possession of the cathedral and all the other temporalities and passed into the hands of the Church of Ireland.
 Following the completion of the new Anglican cathedral in 1860, the pre-Reformation cathedral became a Church of Ireland parochial hall.

 For almost 300 years the Roman Catholic diocese did not have a cathedral.
 In 1862, Cavan parish church was extended and it became the new cathedral of the diocese under Bishop James Browne.

 The cathedral

 In 1938 construction of the present cathedral began, and was completed in 1942 under Bishop Patrick Lyons.
 Ralph Byrne of W.H.
 Byrne & Son were the architects of the new cathedral.
 The plan layout is quite unorthodox for Irish churches.
 The nave is lined with columns which extend down both sides, and unusually turn to form what could appear to be the beginning of a rood screen.
 Meanwhile, the transepts form a strong line across the cathedral without being impacted by the nave.
 The altar is in a recess opposite the nave.
-The church is beautifully built in a white granite by John Sisk & Son at a total build cost of £209,000.
+The church is built in a white granite by John Sisk & Son at a total build cost of £209,000.

 Externally the cathedral is dominated by a classical portico surmounted by a tower.

 The cathedral was dedicated to Saint Patrick and Saint Felim in 1942 and consecrated in 1947.